 What is Six Sigma?

 Six Sigma is about improving processes, and is applicable to all businesses.
 It aims to reduce the number of issues in your processes which cost you time, money and customers.
 It has its origins in manufacturing, but can be applied to all sorts of businesses, where you want to remove error and mistakes which affect productivity.
-Six Sigma as a term means that 99.9997% of what you produce is free from defects (3.4 errors per million operations).
+Six Sigma as a term means that 99.9997% of what you produce is free from defects (3.4 errors per million operations) per opportunity.

 Why use Six Sigma?